 In times of increasingly strained resources for healthcare providers, institutions need to use all means necessary to make care more efficient, improve patient outcomes and reduce the stress of its staff.

-It turned out to be a success, and once at-home patients were fitted with Current, unnecessary home visits reduced by 22 percent.
+It turned out to be a success, and once at-home patients were fitted with Current Health, unnecessary home visits reduced by 22 percent.
 In addition, the Hospital at Home team was able to visit higher-priority patients earlier.
+Neil Perry commented:

 Additional benefits included:

-- Current had a 92 percent adherence rate among patients during this trial, according to Dartford and Gravesham, much higher than the 50 percent rate reported by other products in other studies
+- Current Health had a 92 percent adherence rate among patients during this trial, much higher than the 50 percent rate reported by other products in other studies.

-For a more in-depth look at our work with Dartford and Gravesham, please read our case study.
+For a more in-depth look at our work with Dartford and Gravesham NHS Trust, please read our case study.